sonictk/maya_python_c_extension/docs/getting_started.md

 That's it.

 !!! tip "Mutex?"
     Ok, so for those of us who aren't familiar with what a mutex is, it's short for **mutual exclusion object**.
 It is basically a mechanism (more often than not implemented as a simple object with a unique ID) that allows a single thread within a running process to say, "Hey, I need to access this memory".
 The program then requests (either by itself or from the OS, even) a handle that can act as this program object.
-Once it is accquired by the thread, no other threads are allowed to access that memory, or **critical section**, until the mutex program object is **released** by the first thread owner.
+Once it is accquired by the thread, no other threads are allowed to access that memory (also known in parlance as a **critical section**), until the mutex program object is **released** by the first thread owner.

 Ok, so the _actual_ implementation of the GIL goes a little beyond a simple mutex, but it essentially boils down to: the sole purpose of the GIL is to